-Brand identity typically refers to a combination of colors, logo, design, name, symbol and tagline of a company in conjunction with the perception it creates in the mind of its users [Alina Wheeler, 2012].
-Things like thoughts, feelings and expectations are as much as part of brand identity as the logo or tagline.
-A strong corporate branding possesses the potential to attract more users, create trust amongst them, motivate its employees to perform at their best and more importantly, set it apart from its competitors in an attractive and unique way, while also having strong possibility to achieve higher financial returns on its investments.
+Brand identity typically refers to a combination of colors, logo, design, name, symbol, and tagline of a company in conjunction with the perception it creates in the mind of its users [Alina Wheeler, 2012].
+Things like thoughts, feelings, and expectations are as much a part of brand identity as the logo or tagline.
+A strong corporate branding possesses the potential to attract more users, create trust amongst them, motivate its employees to perform at their best, and more importantly, set it apart from its competitors in an attractive and unique way, while also having a strong possibility to achieve higher financial returns on its investments.

 This is possible to be done, by following 6 steps, according to our guidelines below.

 The first and foremost thing for a company or client in order to create a brand identity is to set a benchmark for the values and services that it is going to provide to its potential customers.
 What is the company all about?
 In what ways can it enrich the lives of its buyers?
 All these things need to be defined first in a clear and crystal manner.

 2. Who is your target audience?